DeMaCS-UNICAL/Incremental-answer-set-programming-with-overgrounding/README.md

 By default, `old_size` is set to *30*

 ## How to run the I-DLV Incremental on Pac-Man encodings
-Open a bash in the `idlv-incremental` folder and execute the command `./idlv --check-edb-duplication --output=7 --no-simplify < pacman.xml`
+Open a bash in the `idlv-incremental` folder and execute the command `./idlv --check-edb-duplication --output=7 --no-simplify < pacman.xml`.
+The output of the grounder will be store in the `groundProgram` folder (create this folder if it does not exist).